 In Spain, female pioneers in architecture can be found much later than in other European countries.
 It is worth mentioning that women in Spain accessed higher education quite recently.
 The first university female student in the University of Barcelona was María Elena Maseras Ribera, who graduated in medicine in 1878.
-The two main pioneering schools in architecture providing technical training were located in Madrid (created in 1844) and Barcelona (founded in 1875).
-In both cases, only men could be found among teaching staff and students for many years, as architecture and technological and construction degrees were at that time regarded as being 'male-oriented' activities.
+The two main pioneering schools in architecture providing technical training were located in Madrid (created in found among teaching staff and students for many years, as architecture and technological and construction degrees were at that time regarded as